THIS is one lady menopause didn't totally turn off.

 - Dama from Haré+Guu is a ridiculous example of this.

-- Ranma ½ anime, Dr. Tofu's mother gropes most buttocks of his son's potential brides to check if they have strong-enough bone that worth her family's name.
+- Ranma ½ anime, Dr. Tofu's mother gropes most buttocks of his son's potential brides to check if they have strong-enough bones that are worthy of her family's name.

 - The old lady that Jack fondles in the London carriage in Pirates of the Caribbean: On Stranger Tides.
 "Is that it?"